borisbordeaux/AutoFrac2DCLI/README.md

 - `E2` is the index of the edge of the second face.

 A position has the form `x y`, where `x` and `y` can be float numbers.
 They are in a specific order.
 Face by face, it starts by the position of the vertices of the edge 0.
-Then follows the positions for the vertices in counter clockwise order.
+Then follows the positions for the vertices in counterclockwise order.